 Beautiful Places in San Marino

-The highest point for miles, Mount Titano, 739 meters high, commands breathtaking views from each of its three towers.
-The view stretches northwest to the Apennines and east to the Rimini peninsula, and to the coast of Dalmatia on a clear day across the Adriatic.
+Mount Titano, at 739 metres high, is the highest point for miles and offers spectacular views from each of its three towers.
+On a clear day, the view stretches northwest to the Apennines, east to the Rimini peninsula, and across the Adriatic to the Dalmatian coast.

-In the late 1800s, the architect Francesco Azzurri designed the Neo-Gothic Government House (Palazzo Pubblico) with its square crenellated tower and built it in stone on Mount Titano.
-The façade is decorated with the Republic and its four municipalities’ coats of arms.
+The Neo-Gothic Government House (Palazzo Pubblico) with its square crenellated tower was planned and constructed in stone on Mount Titano in the late 1800s by architect Francesco Azzurri.
+The coats of arms of the Republic and its four towns adorn the façade.